Spectral representations of topological groups and near-openly generated groups: Near-openly generated topological groups

 \subsection{Characterizations and properties}

-Everywhere below, by {\em $\mathrm{I}$-favorable group} we mean a topological group homeomorphic to an $\mathrm{I}$-favorable space.
-The same remark applies to {\em skeletally generated groups}.
-By Theorem~\ref{Ifav} $\mathrm{I}$-favorable groups coincide with skeletally generated groups.
+A topological group homeomorphic to an $\mathrm{I}$-favorable space is called {\em $\mathrm{I}$-favorable group}.
 Following~\cite{ArTk}, a topological group $G$ is said to be {\em $\mathbb R$-factorizable} if for every continuous real valued function $f$ on $G$ there is a continuous homomorphism $\pi:G\to K$ onto a second-countable topological group $K$ and a continuous function $h$ on $K$ such that $f=h\circ\pi$.
 We also say that $G$ is an {\em $\omega$-narrow group~\cite{ArTk}} if $G$ is topologically isomorphic to a subgroup of a product of second-countable groups.

 \begin{pro} Any $\mathrm{I}$-favorable topological group is $\mathbb R$-factorizable. \end{pro}